WWF-International/wwf-uk-css-style-guide/readme.md

 Media Queries
 -------------

-Mobile first, then larger screens, then the largest screens.
+If Internet Explorer 8 (or older) support is needed, then go desktop first.
+Any desktop styles then won't have be duplicated in an Internet Explorer only stylesheet.

+Otherwise, if Internet Explorer 8 (or older) support isn't required, then go mobile first.

-The breakpoints should be in `em`.
+The breakpoints should be in `em`, as this provides the widest level of bug-free support.

 Any styles that are triggered by media queries should be placed within the stylesheets - not in their own stylesheet.